American imperialism

-United States interventions in foreign countries have been much-debated throughout its history.
-Opponents claim that such actions are inconsistent with its history as a colony that rebelled against an overseas king, as well as the American values of democracy, freedom, and independence.
-Conversely, American presidents who attacked foreign countries—most notably William McKinley, Woodrow Wilson, Theodore Roosevelt, and William Howard Taft—cited the necessity of advancing American economic interests, such as trade and debt management; preventing European intervention (colonial or otherwise) in the Western Hemisphere, (under the 1823 Monroe Doctrine); and the benefits of keeping "good order".
+Foreign interventions by the United States have been debated throughout its history.
+Opponents claimed that such actions were inconsistent with the country's beginnings as a colony that rebelled against an overseas king, as well as with American values of democracy, freedom, and independence.

+Conversely, American presidents who intervened militarily—most notably William McKinley, Woodrow Wilson, Theodore Roosevelt, and William Howard Taft—cited American economic interests, such as trade and debt management; preventing European intervention (colonial or otherwise) in the Western Hemisphere, (under the 1823 Monroe Doctrine); and the benefits of keeping "good order".
+President Donald Trump has reintroduced these policies during his second term, but commentators have suggested that it is simply "standard U.S. foreign policy stripped of hypocrisy."